nus-cs2103-AY2122S1/tp/README.md

 ## About Uni-Fy

-**Uni-Fy** is a desktop application targeted towards university students with busy timetables and tight schedules.
+**Uni-Fy** is a desktop application targeted towards university students with busy timetables and tight schedules, with the aim to:

-Uni-Fy aims to:

 * **Track** the many activities happening throughout your academic years.
 * **Schedule and prioritise** your numerous academic tasks.
 * Provide you with more **control** over your time.